-It is highly encouraged to pick up comment cards at the Extension office and fill them out beforehand, however, comment cards will be available during check-in.
+It is highly encouraged to pick up comment cards at the Extension office and fill them out beforehand, although comment cards will be available during check-in.

-Maximum of 15 entries allowed per exhibitor - single market entries, market pen of 3 entries and breeder's choice rabbits do NOT count toward the 15 maximum rabbits.
-An exhibitor may enter only one pet rabbit.
+Maximum of 15 entries allowed per 4-H member - single market entries, market pen of 3 entries and breeder's choice rabbits do NOT count toward the 15 maximum rabbits.
+A 4-H member may enter only 1 pet rabbit.

-Rabbit Substitution Rule - A rabbit may be substituted for a registered rabbit for the fair based on the following: same breed, same sex, same age, same class number (per the Fair Book).
-A maximum of 2 substitutions per exhibitor may be permitted.
+Rabbit Substitution Rule - a rabbit may be substituted for a registered rabbit for the fair based on the following: same breed, same sex, same age, same class number (per the Fair Book).
+A maximum of 2 substitutions per 4-H member may be permitted.

 Release time is Sunday, Aug.
-4 at 7 p.m.
+3 at 7 p.m.
 No exhibits are released early except for hardship/emergency reasons.
-In the event of extreme extenuating circumstances, exhibitors must submit an early release request form and obtain approval.
+In the event of extreme extenuating circumstances, 4-H members must submit an early release request form and obtain approval.

-ALL EXHIBITORS MUST BE PRESENT FOR JUDGING OF LIVE EXHIBITS.
-All exhibitors will participate in their respective age divisions regardless of the class, regardless if they have won the class in previous years.
-Any exhibitor not present will not have their exhibit judged.
-Refer to General Animal Rules, Substitute Showmen rule for exception.
+ALL 4-H MEMBERS MUST BE PRESENT FOR JUDGING OF LIVE EXHIBITS.
+All 4-H members will participate in their respective age divisions regardless of the class, regardless if they have won the class in previous years.
+Any 4-H member not present will not have their exhibit judged.
+Refer to General Animal Rules, Substitute Showmen rule for exception on page 54.

 Rabbits will be housed in assigned cages for the duration of the fair.
-Cages may be secured by exhibitors with zip ties or combination locks.
+Cages may be secured by 4-H members with zip ties or combination locks.
 ANY RABBIT THAT APPEARS TO BE UNHEALTHY WILL BE REMOVED FROM SHOW ROOM.
-Exhibitors are responsible for management of their assigned group of cages.
-Exhibitors supply their own food, water and the appropriate equipment.
+4-H members are responsible for management of their assigned group of cages.
+4-H members supply their own food, water and the appropriate equipment.
 No personal fans - fans will be provided.
 Equipment may not be stored in exhibit area.
 Please use flat-bottomed, heavy food or water equipment (bottles preferred) that cannot be turned over by the rabbit.
-EXHIBITORS ARE RESPONSIBLE FOR THE WATERING AND FEEDING OF THEIR RABBITS.
+4-H MEMBERS ARE RESPONSIBLE FOR THE WATERING AND FEEDING OF THEIR RABBITS.

 OFFICIAL 4-H ATTIRE IS REQUIRED of all 4-H members any time the member is involved in ANY rabbit activity during the fair, including the awards ceremony.
-Acceptable shirts include: white 4-H T-shirt with printed emblem OR any plain, long or short-sleeved white shirt with official 4-H armband on left arm above elbow OR any plain, long or short-sleeved white shirt with the 4-H chevron attached to chest.
+Acceptable shirts include: white 4-H T-shirt with printed emblem OR any plain, long- or short-sleeved white shirt with official 4-H armband on left arm above elbow OR any plain, long- or shortsleeved white shirt with the 4-H chevron attached to chest.
 Blue jeans must be long - no shorts allowed.
 Shoes must be closed toe - either tennis shoes, boots or hard shoes.
-This excludes the costume contest where the exhibitor is in costume.
+This excludes the costume contest where the 4-H member is in costume.

 Ribbons are awarded at the completion of each class or division according to the instructions of the show superintendent.
-Exhibitors must have received a purple or blue ribbon and placed first or second in the appropriate class to qualify for trophies/rosettes.
-Exhibitors are eligible for best of breed trophies when there are a minimum of 2 exhibitors and at least 3 rabbits of the same breed in the class.
+4-H members must have received a purple or blue ribbon and placed first or second in the appropriate class to qualify for trophies/rosettes.
+4-H members are eligible for best of breed trophies when there are a minimum of 2 4-H members and at least 3 rabbits of the same breed in the class.
 If less than that, winners receive rosettes.